joonaspaakko/Photoshop-file-versions-script/README.md

 ## Things you should know

 * Version 1.5. tested in Photoshop CC 2019
-   * Prior versions were tested in CS3 and CS6, but I can't that is the case anymore.
+   * Prior versions were tested in CS3 and CS6, but I can't say for certain it works in older versions anymore.
 * A document needs to be open for the script to do anything.
- * If you forget the shortcut set in Photoshop, you can check it at `File > Scripts > Photoshop File Versions`
+* If you forget the shortcut you set in Photoshop, you can check it at `File > Scripts > Photoshop File Versions`